 Take levodopa 30 to 60 minutes before meals, so your body has time to absorb the medicine.
 If the drug upsets your stomach, take it with some crackers or toast.

 Your body needs time to rest and recover when you have Parkinson's.
-Try to do most of your daily activities during "on" times -- when your levodopa is working right and you feel your best.

 A good night's sleep will help you feel refreshed.
 If you wake up during the night and have trouble falling back to sleep, there are steps you can take to help you get the best rest.